Welcome to my world of novels, adventure stories and manuscripts.

-Alison Quigley was a former national gold medalist in artistic gymnastics before securing a journalism cadetship and working around Australia for various independent newspapers.
+Alison Quigley was a former national junior gold medalist in artistic gymnastics before securing a journalism cadetship and working around Australia for various independent newspapers.
 In her early twenties she turned freelance and sailed around the world, writing occasional stories for sailing magazines and newspapers.
 She has completed a Bachelor of Arts, Bachelor of Laws, and a Master of Philosophy (Creative Writing) from the University of Queensland.

 Short Story Awards